 Diabetes Myth 1: If You Are Overweight You Will Develop Diabetes

 One diabetes myth or false misconception is that obesity always leads to diabetes.
-Or in other words, if you’re overweight then you will eventually develop diabetes.
+In other words, if you’re overweight then you will eventually develop diabetes.
 The truth is that while obesity and being overweight can increase the risk of getting diabetes, it’s not inevitable that an obese person will have diabetes.

 Diabetes Myth 2: Diabetes Is Purely a Genetic Disease